- What is the Doctor of Nursing Practice degree?

 How does this change to the DNP affect your educational plans?

-Do you think it’s necessary that nurse anesthetists have a doctorate degree?
+Do you think nurse anesthetists must have a doctorate?

 Some people think it’s unfair for a nurse (who spends a few extra years beyond the bachelor’s level) to be given almost the same title as a medical doctor who devotes an entire decade to study.
 They feel it will confuse patients.
 Do you agree?

 If you want help comparing schools, we’ve created a tool that allows you to search and compare all accredited nurse anesthesia schools by 70+ criteria, helping you find the schools that are the best match for you.
 We call it the School Finder.